-Issue: The variety of cache backends that Cass provides may not fit your needs when paired with Django.
-Solution: Now you can use ANY cache backends of your like that the Django's cache framework supports: Django-Redis, python-Memcached, pylibmc, Filebased, MySQL, Postgre, SQLite, ...
+The variety of cache backends that Cass provides may not fit your needs when paired with Django, now you can use ANY cache backends of your like that the Django's cache framework supports: Django-Redis, python-Memcached, pylibmc, Filebased, MySQL, Postgre, SQLite, ...
 (Check out Django's cache framework official docs for more).
 Also !
 You can configure it to have more than 1 cache, the ability to separate multiple objects to different caching system.

-Issue: When not imported Cassiopeia correctly within the Django environment, each time you call a function that uses cass will create a new instance of it and killing all existing Ghost modules (for information of Cassiopeia's Ghost(Lazy) loading check out its documentations), creating conflicts that might crash your server.
-Solution: Django Cassiopeia is an app, which you add it through the
+When not imported Cassiopeia correctly within the Django environment, each time you call a function that uses cass will create a new instance of it and killing all existing Ghost modules (for information of Cassiopeia's Ghost(Lazy) loading check out its documentations), creating conflicts that might crash your server.
+This meant to fix (or try to fix, still under test) this problem

-Issue: Cassiopeia's settings code block is too large compared to others Django settings.
-Solution: The Settings interface is adapted to a syntax that is compatible (visually) with Django Settings (see Setup for Django environment in documentations).
+The Settings interface is adapted to a syntax that is compatible (visually) with Django Settings (see Setup for Django environment below).

-cassiopeia, so is rather a "Do not black list me" rate limiter (it holds calls for the time returned in retry-after header when an unexpected 429 is returned, which is what the Riot Team recommends), but we (both cass and django-cass devs) prefer to not get a single 429 (or only in extreme cases), a rate limiter that fits (or may fits) to Django is under going research.
-See the Project tab if you want to contribute for this, if compatible, we will consider porting it over to the main cassiopeia.
+- The current rate limiter is the same used in cassiopeia, so is rather a "Do not black list me" rate limiter (which is what the Riot Team recommends), but we (both cass and django-cass devs) prefer to not get as much 429s, a rate limiter that fits (or may fits) to Django is under going research.

 cassiopeia.coreobjects due to the fact of its

 keynot being of type